Natural rubber exporters worldwide distribution 2022, by country

-The 10 largest exporters of natural rubber accounted for 90 percent of global rubber shipments in 2022.
+The 15 largest exporters of natural rubber accounted for 94 percent of global rubber shipments in 2023.
 The production of natural rubber has been increasing since 2020, when the coronavirus pandemic affected annual production volume.
-The industry recovered to pre-pandemic levels of rubber consumption in 2021, growing to its highest point in 2022 with 14.6 million metric tons.
+The industry recovered to pre-pandemic levels of rubber consumption in 2021.

 A global outlook on rubber production